Instructions for use! This

 Once we made it back we had some vegi-fajitas, Nepali style, and moved into

-Tashis other families guesthouse where Matt, Kenny and Jasper would be sick for
+Tashis other families guesthouse where Matt, Kenny and Jasper would be sick

 the next six days.
-During that time I hiked up above Manang to the viewpoint, we
+During that time I hiked up above Manang to the viewpoint,

-watched 7 Years in Tibet, Kundun, The Gods Must Be Crazy as well as Once Upon a
+watched 7 Years in Tibet, Kundun, The Gods Must Be Crazy as well as Once Upon

 Time in Mexico.
-We were in no hurry to leave as there was bakeries and all we
+We were in no hurry to leave as there was bakeries and all

 had had for the past 2 weeks was chapatti and Tibetan bread, so we definitely